IgorFerro/NODEAPI/README.md

 16. Create param Middleware for 404 not found on tour route and remove the repeated code
 17. Create param Middleware for check values price and name (Post tour route)
 18. Create a Middleware for read static files
+19. Crate the config file and npm i dotenv